How to Grow & Care for Blueberries in Containers

 Containers of blueberries need to be placed in a sheltered spot between December and March when winter winds are at their worst.
 Blueberries do not like overly dry conditions, and that includes dry winds in addition to cold winds.

-Consider the important chill factor, or chill hours, when planting blueberries in containers.
+Consider the chill factor or chill hours when planting blueberries in containers.
 Every cultivar has a different chill factor requirement.
-A chill hour is time when the temperature outside stays between 32 and 45 degrees Fahrenheit.
+Blueberries usually need between 450 and 800 hours, depending on the type.

 Fertilizer